Professor Orazio Attanasio

 Laurea in Statistical and Economic Sciences (Summa Cum Laude), University of Bologna, 1982

-Orazio Attanasio is one of the Directors of the ESRC Centre for the Microeconomic Analysis of Public Policy and co-directs the Centre for the Evaluation of Development Policies (EDePo@IFS).
+Orazio is Research Director of IFS and one of the Directors of the ESRC Centre for the Microeconomic Analysis of Public Policy (CPP) and co-directs the Centre for the Evaluation of Development Policies (EDePo).
 He also works in the consumption sector.

 Orazio is a Professor at University College London, a Research Associate at the National Bureau of Economic Research (NBER), a Senior Fellow at the Bureau for Research and Economic Analysis of Development and a Research Fellow at the Centre for Economic and Policy Research.
 In 2001 he was elected Fellow of the Econometric Society and in 2004 Fellow of the British Academy.
-He is Member of the Council of the European Economic Association, and of the Council of the Royal Economic Society.
+He is currently President of the European Economic Association, and is a member of the Council of the Royal Economic Society.

-After getting a PhD at the London School of Economics, Orazio taught at Stanford University and the University of Bologna.
+After obtaining his PhD at the London School of Economics, Orazio taught at Stanford University and the University of Bologna.
 He was also a National Fellow at the Hoover Institution at Stanford and visiting professor at the University of Chicago.
-He was Managing Editor of the Review of Economic Studies and he is now one of the editors of the Journal of the European Economic Association.
+He has been Managing Editor of the Review of Economic Studies, the Journal of the European Economic Association and Quantitative Economics.

-His current research interest focusses mainly on development economics, household consumption and saving behaviour, risk sharing and inequality.
+His current research interests focus principally on development economics, household consumption and saving behaviour, risk sharing and inequality.